A review of Common People at Southampton Common through the eyes of a child.

 However, throughout the day this place just got busier and busier with older festival goers seeking afternoon shade, dozing and getting ready for the evening shenanigans.

-We actually found it amusing how many teenagers and young adult were actually in the kids area having a go at the activities too, until it became a fight for little ones to have a turn.
+We actually found it amusing how many teenagers and young adults were actually in the kids area having a go at the activities too, until it became a fight for little ones to have a turn.
 They could have done with more kids area staff to monitor this.
 “If your age is not under 10, you’re not coming in” 😉 We enjoyed the crafting tent run by Caz and Jo’s Creative Craft Workshops and my mummy sat quite happily chatting and finishing off my sparkly festival sun.

 It was a lovely thing to take home with us and the activity here and materials were free to use!
 One only disappointment in the kids area was the face painting, which was a bit rushed and didn’t last on my face!
 Within an hour my unicorn had disappeared off my cheek, luckily I couldn’t see it vanish or there would have been toddler meltdown and another couple of quid wasted.